 They are typically a smaller plant and most varieties of hot peppers are small so you may not need to stake them up.
 If the plant is starting to lean due to heavy fruits put a single stake about a few inches from the stem and tie it with a strip of cloth from and old shirt.

-Growing hot peppers for sauce is definitely worth the effort especially if you already have a garden.
+Growing hot peppers for sauce is definitely worth the effort especially if you already have a garden or area of ground for planting.
 A lot of money can be saved, plants can produce a high yield and you may have the convenience of a garden right in your yard.

 Aside from regular watering there is little maintenance or attention required for pepper plants to produce large quantities of fruits.
 Depending on the plant itself there can be as many as 25 to 30 hot peppers or more from each plant.